gibil5/openhealth/readme.md

-# Open Health - SERVICE ORIENTED - ODOO 9 MODULE
+# Open Health - ODOO 9 MODULE - PYTHON

 ## Description:
+Service Oriented Module for Odoo.
-ERP system for a Clinic.
+Odoo is an ERP system for a Clinic.
 Inherits OeHealth.
 Contains ALL the Data Model.
 Business logic is in classes and libraries.

 ## Created:
 11 Sep 2016